University of St. Michael's College: Residences and student life

-Within the secular environment of the University of Toronto, the Catholic traditions of St. Michael's are still evident in its college programs, fellows' interests, and student activities.
+Within the secular environment of the University of Toronto, the Catholic traditions of St. Michael College's are still evident in its college programs, fellows' interests, and student activities.
 Thus far, the college has largely avoided stirring controversy in its move toward coeducational residences.

 Alumni Hall contains classrooms, offices and a theatre.

-Unlike the university's other colleges, where most residences are co-ed, the majority of St Michael's residents reside on single sex floors.
+Unlike the University of Toronto's other colleges, where most residences are co-ed, the majority of St. Michael's residents reside on single sex floors.
 However, there are three co-ed residences currently at the college (Historic Houses and Upper Brennan).
 Female students also have the option to live at the single-sex Loretto College residence; although males are permitted to visit during designated guest hours.

 The dons at St. Michael's College are graduate, senior undergraduate and professional faculty students.
 The college's dining hall, the Canada Room, has recently been expanded and renovated and its hours have been extended.

 Within the college, The Dean's Office is responsible for residence operations, residence programming and all aspects of student life at St. Michael's College.

 The residences for St. Michael's students are Elmsley Hall Residence (Elmsley First, Mallon House, McBrady House, and Soulerin House), The Queen's Park Residence (Fisher House, More House, and Teefy House), the Historic Houses (McCorkell House, Sullivan House, Gilson House, and Maritain House), Sorbara Hall Residence (Lower Level, Murphy First (unofficial name), Second Floor, Fontbonne House, and Wall House), and Upper Brennan Hall.

 Elmsley Hall was renovated in the summer of 2020, included painting and flooring in residence rooms, new furniture and updated common rooms on all floors.